RU09342/lab-6taking-control-over-your-embedded-life-mattmammarelli/Open Loop Systems/README.md

 This system does not require feedback from the temperature sensor for error correction.

 ## Voltage Regulator
-A 5V Regulator was used with a 12V input and a 50 ohm load so it would heat up.
+A 5V Regulator was used with a 20V input and a 11 ohm load with three 33 ohm resistors in parallel so it would heat up.

 ### 5V Regulator Voltage
 ![alt text](images/regulator.png "regulator")